Tillerson denies undermining Trump after Nikki Haley allegations

 Kelly later issued a statement to CBS pushing back on Haley’s remarks: “If by resistance and stalling she means putting a staff process in place … to ensure the (president) knew all the pros and cons of what policy decision he might be contemplating so he could make an informed decision, then guilty as charged.”

-In the book, Haley takes aim at Tillerson on a number of fronts, calling him “exhausting” to deal with.
+In the book, Haley takes aim at Tillerson on a number of fronts, calling him “exhausting” to deal with and outlines how they fought on issues such as the withdrawal from the Obama-era Iran deal.

-“He was dismissive of my opinions, and he didn’t make any secret about the fact that he believed his views carried more weight,” she said, per the Post.
+“He was dismissive of my opinions, and he didn’t make any secret about the fact that he believed his views carried more weight,” she writes in the book.

 NIKKI HALEY SAYS TRUMP DOES NOT DESERVE 'DEATH PENALTY' IMPEACHMENT PROCEEDINGS